Beyond universality in random matrix theory: The bulk of Gaussian divisible ensembles

-where the $o\left (\frac{1}{n}\right )$ depends on the third derivative of $F_v$ only. \\ We next turn to the second term, which depends on $z$ only.
+We next turn to the second term, which depends on $z$ only.
 One has that

-We then perform the same Taylor expansion as in Subsection \ref{subsec: asan} of all the terms in the integrands.
-As the contours are symmetric around $z_c(u_0)$, the first non zero term in the expansion is in the scale of $\frac{1}{n}$.
-Furthermore apart from constants, one has that
+We then perform the same Taylor expansion as in Section~\ref{subsecasan} of all the terms in the integrands.
+As the contours are symmetric around $z_c(u_0)$, the first nonzero term in the expansion is in the scale of $\frac{1}{n}$.
+Furthermore, apart from constants, one has that